This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Gold Leaf Museum

 Visiting Gold Leaf Museum is one of the most fascinating things to do in Kanazawa.
-You will learn all about the gold leaf manufacturing process, the history of gold leaf and its uses.
+You will learn all about the gold leaf manufacturing process, the history of gold leaf, and its uses.

-Gold leaf is made by mixing a small amount of silver and copper with pure gold to make it into an alloy.
-Next, the mixture, is put in between two pieces of paper and, finally, it is hammered to make it into an extremely thin sheet.
-As a result, finished gold leaf is only1/10,000th mm thick.
+The mixture is put in between two pieces of paper, and, then, it is hammered to make it into an extremely thin sheet.
+As a result, the finished gold leaf is only 1/10,000th mm thick.

 Considering this, it is hard to imagine how labor-intensive this process was before mechanization.